 BOWMAN: Oh, absolutely.
 And clearly, you know, the United States signed a 10-year security agreement with the Afghan government.
 So there will be some presence, certain amount of money sent to Afghanistan in the coming years.
 But there's absolutely no question that the Obama administration wants to, you know, fairly quickly move out the bulk of the U.S. forces, have some sort of a small mission there.
 You're not going to see the kind of money thrown around that we've seen in the past 10 years, and that could have a huge ripple effect across the economy and a brain drain, a lot of young people basically saying: I'm getting out while I can.

 HEADLEE: That was NPR's Pentagon correspondent, Tom Bowman.
 He was here with me in Studio 3A, as was Peter Pham, with the Atlantic Council.
 He also serves on the senior advisory group of the U.S. Africa Command.
 And Josh Landis joined us, as well, associate professor and director of Center for Middle Eastern Studies at the University of Oklahoma.
 He runs the blog Syria Comment, and he joined us from member station KGOU in Norman, Oklahoma.
 Thanks to all three of you.

 PHAM: Thank you.

 HEADLEE: After a short break, we'll talk about all the ways we break down our days into hours deep sleep, steps walked, calories consumed: the quantified self.
 Stay with us.
 I'm Celeste Headlee.
 It's TALK OF THE NATION, from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.